 The importance of pension income has increased, not decreased, over time.
 In 1975, 34 percent of retirees received pension income from either a government or private-sector (DB or DC or both) pension (Figure 5).
 That percentage increased to 50 percent in 1991.
-Although the percentage has varied slightly with the business cycle, it has remained above 45 percent since 1991.
+Although the percentage has varied slightly with the business cycle, it has been more than 45 percent since 1991.
 Focusing on private-sector pensions, 20 percent of retirees received pension income only from private-sector pensions, and 1 percent received income from both private-sector and government pensions in 1975.
 By 1991, these percentages were 32 percent and 3 percent, respectively.
 Since 1991, the share of retirees with income from private-sector pensions only and from both private-sector and government pensions has remained fairly stable.

-In 1975, the median per capita pension benefit for the 20 percent of retirees with pension income only from private-sector pensions was about \$4,800 per year in constant 2012 dollars (Figure 6).
-In 2012, the median annual benefit for the 29 percent of retirees who received pension income only from private-sector pensions was about \$6,400 per person.
-Over the entire period from 1975 to 2012, the median per capita private-sector pension benefit averaged about \$5,200 per year and ranged from approximately \$4,000 to \$6,700 in constant 2012 dollars.
+In 1975, the median per capita pension benefit for the 20 percent of retirees with pension income only from private-sector pensions was about \$4,900 per year in constant 2013 dollars (Figure 6).
+In 2013, the median annual benefit for the 30 percent of retirees who received pension income only from private-sector pensions was about \$6,900 per person.
+From 1975 to 2013, the median per capita private-sector pension benefit averaged about \$5,300 per year and ranged from approximately \$4,100 to \$6,900 in constant 2013 dollars.

 When tabulating the amount of pension income received, it is important to separate private-sector and government pensions.
 Workers with government pensions tend to have higher pension benefits.
 A portion of the difference is attributable to the fact that, at least historically, many government workers were not covered under the Social Security system during the time they worked for the government.
-On average, lower Social Security benefits of government workers accounted for more than 40 percent of the difference between the median per capita income from government pensions and the median per capita income from private-sector pensions in 2012.
+On average, lower Social Security benefits of government workers accounted for about half of the difference between the median per capita income from government pensions and the median per capita income from private-sector pensions in 2013.